YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 This template will be used by the automated process to create subsequent resource groups.

 (This template is based on the raw json template exports of resources created by routine operations.
 Common values in those templates were refactored into reusable variables in the `"variables"` node of the template.
-Common iput values to create this resource have been refactored into the `"parameters"` node and constitue a lightweight interface for deployment.
+Common input values to create this resource have been refactored into the `"parameters"` node and constitute a lightweight interface for deployment.
 The details for this iterative approach to Azure Resource Manager template authoring will be covered in a subsequent document.)

 ```powershell